 For the sliced fruit method where sliced citrus fruit are boiled for one to two hours to soften, generally for around 600 grams of citrus, use 6 cups (1.5 L) and for 800 grams of citrus, use 8 cups (2 L) of water.
 The more citrus fruit you have, the more water you will need.
 Just remember that once the citrus peel is sufficiently soft, you will likely be left with ⅓–½ of the volume of water.

 Citrus are very high in pectin, which is mostly located in the peel of the fruit.
 You do not need to add commercial pectin to thicken it.
-You do need to add quite a bit of sugar, and the amount of sugar will have an impact on the time it takes to thicken marmalade and achieve the perfect set.
+You do need to add quite a bit of sugar, and the amount of sugar will impact the time it takes to thicken the marmalade and achieve the perfect set.

 It's better to use a few methods to monitor progress and to determine when marmalade has boiled sufficiently: use visual cues (watch the bubbles, which will be stable and appear on the surface like blinking eyes!), as well as the frozen plate test, and the temperature.
 Remember the setting point is 220 ºF at sea level.
 It takes as long as it takes to get there!